What is Just Think: Teens Making Smart Choices?

 It’s FREE!
 The non-profits are donating their time, and the Newton North PTSO is using parent/guardian dues and donations to support this event.

 Who is the expo for?

 Middle schoolers, high schoolers, parents, guardians, teachers, staff, counselors, and anyone else who cares about Newton teens.

 My child is only in middle school.
 She/he is too young for this.

 Now is the ideal time to use your influence to guide your middle schooler in a positive direction and to counteract some of society’s negative messages!

 My child is a junior or senior.
 She/he doesn’t want to be seen with me.

 That’s okay.
 You come with some adult friends, and have your teen come with some teen friends.
-We will be giving out hot hors d’oeuvres, and we’ll have live music.
+We will provide light refreshments, and we’ll have live music.
 Tell your teen that the first 50 students who bring a parent/guardian will receive a treat bag with some fun items, and that the expo will include a prize drawing.
-This year's grand prize will be a pair of Beats headphones.
+This year's grand prize is a pair of wireless Beats headphones.

 My teen is fine.
 We don’t need this.